Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 Utility functions for the Discord bot.

 - `def count_characters(text: str) -> Dict[str, int]`
-  - Counts the occurrences of each character in the given text.
+  - Counts the occurrences of each character in the given text and returns a dictionary mapping characters to their counts.
-  - Example: `count_characters("hello") -> {'h': 1, 'e': 1, 'l': 2, 'o': 1}`
+  - Example input-output pair: `("hello", {"h": 1, "e": 1, "l": 2, "o": 1})`

 ## requirements.txt